Cristina Soriano, PhD

 The Program also offers exciting internship opportunities in both Costa Rica and Chile.
 Students participate in challenging ongoing projects and asked to produce reports at the end of the assignment.
-The United Nations Program for Crime Prevention, The Inter-American Court for Human Rights, Chiquita Bananas, and the Chilean National Legislature are only a few of many prominent institutions in the region that offer our students internship opportunities.
+ALARSE the United Nations Program for Crime Prevention, the Inter-American Court for Human Rights, Chiquita Bananas, and the Chilean National Legislature are only some of the prominent institutions in the region that offer our students internship opportunities.

-Students pursuing a major or minor in Latin American Studies may apply for the Alfonso Martinez-font Endowed Scholorship by applying either on-line or in person.
+Villanova Students pursuing a major or minor, or oversees study in Latin American Studies may apply for the Alfonso Martinez-Fonts Endowed Scholorship by applying either on-line or in person.

-The Endowed Scholorship funs has been created by a generous contribution from Mr. Alfonso Martinez-fonts, a 1971 Villanova graduate to promote study and reserach on Latin America by students to defray a part of their educationa expenses at Villanova or towards study abroad costs at a university in Latin America.
+The Endowed Scholorship funds has been created by a generous contribution from Mr. Alfonso Martinez-fonts, a 1971 Villanova graduate, to promote study and reserach on Latin America by students.
+Generally warded on the basis of merit and need, the monies once approved, may be used to defray a part of the educational expenses at Villanova or at a univertsityin Latin America.